Wowing audiences with his voice and stage presence for over two decades Chris can look back at a vast array of experience in the music industry.

 Berlin trying to find a more genuine and down-to-earth approach to his craft.
-8 years down the line Chris is about to graduate from The Cologne Conservatory Of
+8 years down the line Chris just graduated from The Cologne Conservatory Of Music

-During challenging times of severe personal and mental health crisis in 2012 and 2013 Chris fought to convert his
+During challenging times of a severe personal and health crisis in 2012 and 2013 Chris fought to convert his pain

-pain and his struggles into finding his true purpose in life which he now says is to inspire and serve people through his music and story.
-In 2013 Chris founded a
+and his struggles into finding his true purpose in life which he now says is to inspire and serve people through his music and story.
+In 2013 Chris founded a music

-music group of people with handicaps working together for 7 years.
-Experiencing new forms of unfiltered love and
+group of people with handicaps working together for 7 years.
+Becoming a musical family and exploring new forms of

-care and exploring the freedom of creative utterance the members and Chris helped each other find their own unique voices and musical expression.
+creative and musical utterance the members and Chris helped each other find their own unique voices and musical expression.

-Chris is also a passionate photographer and graphic and video editor responsible for much of his music-related
+Chris is also a passionate photographer and responsible for much of his music-related visual work.